sspanak/tt9/README.md

 Your PRs are welcome!

 ## 👍 Support
 If you like Traditional T9, you could donate on [buymeacoffee.com](https://www.buymeacoffee.com/sspanak).
+So far, your donations have bought a Sonim XP3800 phone and helped fix numerous Sonim-specific problems.

+If you own another device that does not run TT9 smoothly, you can fund the purchase of one.
+Just leave a comment you are donating to support the purchase of a testing device.
+Here is how much some of the most popular phones cost: a TCL Flip 2 + delivery is about 50 USD; Kyocera Dura XV Extreme is around 180 USD.

 Or if you just want to show your appreciation, give the project a star.
 Higher-ranked projects on GitHub have the opportunity to use development tools for free and apply for funding more easily.

-Thanks to your donations, a brand new testing device is available, a Sonim XP3800!
-This will result in much better compatibility with Sonim in the future.
-So, keep going!

 ## 🕮 License
 - The source code, the logo image, and the icons are licensed under the conditions described in [LICENSE.txt](LICENSE.txt).